programmes offered in the acupuncture pregnancy clinic

 You may not realise that the quality and quantity of your sleep influences sex hormones, sperm production, ovulation, immune factors, weight gain, mood, stress levels and longevity as well as the more obvious stamina.

 It takes two and this stressful journey is traveled more easily when the two of you do it together, supporting each other.
 Whether it is unexplained infertility, male factor or ovarian issues, focusing on improving general health and the health of the gametes on both sides often provides the solution when nothing else is working.
 Many of the couples we have treated have voiced an appreciation of the emotional and psychological benefits they experience when they come for treatments together.
-Saturday tends to be our couples day in the clinic.

 Embarking on IVF

 Many IVF clinics like to transfer embryos into a natural environment.
 Embryos that have been frozen and successfully thawed are transferred back into a uterus in its natural state at exactly the right time for implantation.
-Using electro-stimulation on acupuncture points on the abdomen in the months and weeks before the transfer, has been shown to improve the structure of the uterine lining, and significantly enhance the implantation and pregnancy rate.
+Using electro-stimulation on acupuncture points on the abdomen in the months and weeks before the transfer, has been shown to improve the structure of the uterine lining, and improve the implantation and pregnancy rate.

 This treatment schedule is based on protocols used in clinical trials which demonstrate increased blood supply to the uterus and a regulation of hormones which may be important to follicle development and implantation.
 Recent analyses of the benefit of IVF patients receiving acupuncture have shown that patients who have treatment before and during the stimulation and implantation phases benefit more than those that have acupuncture only on the day of embryo transfer (reference)

 These one or two treatments are based on protocols used in clinical trials some of which showed an increase in pregnancy rates in certain groups of women receiving acupuncture (most commonly those for whom the expected pregnancy rate was 30% or less).
 The most recent study has found that such a small “dose” of acupuncture showed no effect on live birth rate in a large population of women of all ages undergoing IVF, compared with sham acupuncture .
 Some researchers report better results with more frequent administration of acupuncture before and during the stimulation phase of the IVF cycle.
-(You can find the references for these trials here, and here)
+(You can find the references for these trials here).

 In our clinic we find that IVF patients appreciate the calm and relaxation that acupuncture brings on this special day, and gives them space to honour the arrival of the precious embryo.